DuongDoNgoc/ConFEM2D/README.md

-﻿# ConFEM2D - a finite element program specified in calculation of 2D reinforced concrete structures
+﻿# ConFEM2D - a finite element program specialized in calculation of 2D reinforced concrete structures

 ConFEM2D mainly focuses on the nonlinear behavior of 2D reinforced concrete structures.
+With the problem of determining the ultimate strength of a structure, ConFEM2D gives reliable result compared to other commercial FE softwares like *Ansys, Atena*.
 Its concrete material types uses the material library of the ConFem software written by prof. Ulrich Haussler-Combe, while its reinforcement material types are implemented based on elastoplastic Mises behavior.
+User can choice solver using a iterative method among three following methods : Newton-Raphson, BFGS and Arc-length.
 The input finite element mesh is prepared by external mesh generator Gmsh4.0.

 ### It is based on:
 	ConFem (U Haussler-Combe, PYTHON 2)